physimals/asl-docs/oxasl.rst

   is used to intialise the subsequent analyses.
 This also means that you can get both conventional and advanced results in a single run of ``oxford_asl``.
+- *Multi-stage analysis*: By default oxford_asl will analyse the data in multiple-stages where appropriate in an attempt to get as accurate and robust a result as possible.
+The main example of this is a preliminary analysis with the data having been averaged over multiple-repeats (see above).
+But, this also applies to the registration (see above).
+This does mean that you might find some differences in the results than if you did an analysis of the data yourself using a combination of other command line tools.